keksongithub/KeksVanityMod/README.md

 # Keks Vanity Mod

-This mod adds tons of vanity to the game, like console/mobile vanity, vanity from the community contest or own ideas suggested by the community specifically for this mod.
+This mod adds tons of new vanities to the game, like console/mobile vanity, vanity from the vanity community contest or own ideas suggested by the community specifically for this mod.
+Along with some of my own ideas.
 Current Verison: v1.0.17
 Last Updated 08.07.2020